powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.7.01 Fix: YT-DLP MENU -SETTINGS.
+Changed some text on the screen.

 ###  v5.7.00 New: Now when adding a URL Playlist there is an option to customize the Yt-dlp options for each list.